-- field (Field object or an empty dict) the field being serialized.
-If a raw dict is being exported (not Item) field value is an empty dict. - name (str) the name of the field being serialized - value the value being serialized start_exporting()
+- field (Field object or a dict instance) the field being serialized.
+If the source item object does not define field metadata, field is an empty dict. - name (str) the name of the field being serialized - value the value being serialized start_exporting()